LoBoyer/EASYstrata/README.md

-# genome annotation - Synteny - Ds computation - changepoint analysis - whole genome alignments
+# EASYstrata - Genome annotation - Synteny - d<sub>S</sub> computation - Changepoint analysis
 ====================================================================================

-# TO DO:
-	fill this readme

 # Requirements

-This software is suitable only linux-like systems  (Unfortunately not Windows or MAC)
+This software is suitable only in linux-like systems (Unfortunately not Windows or MAC)

 # Table of content